Retention Standards – Undergraduate Students

 Retention Standards – Graduate Students

 Students will be academically dismissed when they fail to make progress toward degree completion.
-Situations that result in academic dismissal include the following:
+Situations that result in academic dismissal include:

 - Failing to earn the minimum required semester and/or cumulative GPA, except as noted below